 Retail Sales MoM in the United States averaged 0.40 percent from 1992 until 2023, reaching an all time high of 19.00 percent in May of 2020 and a record low of -14.60 percent in April of 2020.
 This page provides - U.S. December Retail Sales Increased More Than Forecast - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 U.S. Retail Sales - data, historical chart, forecasts and calendar of releases - was last updated on June of 2023.

-Retail Sales MoM in the United States is expected to be 1.30 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Retail Sales MoM in the United States to stand at 2.40 in 12 months time.
-In the long-term, the U.S. Retail Sales is projected to trend around 2.40 percent in 2022 and 0.40 percent in 2023, according to our econometric models.
+Retail Sales MoM in the United States is expected to be -0.20 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.